abhay0648/Kotlin-MVVM/README.md

 Model: Repository pattern, data layers that provide interface to manipulate data from the remote data sources.

-# Build with Android X new library and meterial view
+# Build with Android X new library and material view